-As a student, Lee Loevinger was part of the group that led anti-drill and antiwar activism.
-He chaired the student Board of Publication that oversaw the Minnesota Daily at a time when the student newspaper was critical of the University administration and strongly favored student activism.
+As a student, Lee Loevinger (1913–2004) was part of the group that led anti-drill and anti-war activism.
+He entered the University of Minnesota in 1929 and chaired the student Board of Publication that oversaw the Minnesota Daily at a time when the student newspaper was critical of the University administration and strongly supportive of student activism.
 He graduated from the University of Minnesota in 1933, and from the Law School in 1936.

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at email@example.com